skmonckton/BOLDreflectR/README.md

 BOLDreflectR is a Shiny app, built to serve as an interactive GUI for the BOLD R package BOLDconnectR.
 For now, it is intended to support the day-to-day activities of CBG staff.

+## To install the app on your machine:

+A setup file is available as a release from this repo (currently Windows only).

+## To run the from R or R Studio:

+The R scripts and supporting files are available in the [`shiny`](https://github.com/skmonckton/BOLDreflectR/tree/main/shiny) directory of this repo.

+## To build the executable:

 The standalone version of the app is made with Electon Forge using the following template: [/zarathucorp/shiny-electron-template-windows](https://github.com/zarathucorp/shiny-electron-template-windows).
 The modified step-by-step instructions used to build the app are provided below.
 One change to the template protocol was particularly necessary to get this working (original **Step 15** and related footnote '**Add not-CRAN packages**'): for BOLDconnectR, rather than manually copying the package from the system's R library, it is necessary to install the package from within R in order to install all required dependencies.
 This is covered in **steps 8-9** below.

-## To build the executable:

 ### A. Environment setup